PetarKing/butler-assistant/README.md

   - Prevent logging tool calls in case of "priave mode".
   - Improve documentation for using and setting up MCP & Community tools.
 - 🔜 **Near-shore:**
-  - Provide model with it's own Sandbox folder project structure, to avoid it getting messy
   - Introduce test coverage, including end-to-end using pre-recorded wav files, and llm-as-judge for assertions
   - *Consider* using LangChat's chat wrapper for the butler agenet, to simplify tool importing and usage.
 Concerns around locking in, and unforseen complexity.
   - *Consider* replacing the Obsidian service with an [MCP](https://mcpservers.org/servers/MarkusPfundstein/mcp-obsidian)